Create a professional CV now!

 Software:

-How to start a CV full of technical skills?
+How to write a CV full of technical skills?
 Start plugging them in right at the top.
 Most CVs will relegate their skills to a short, inconsequential list of nouns somewhere on the side.
-The perfect CV has them studded all the way through.
+The perfect CV has them embedded in every CV section.

 At the top of every CV sits a CV summary, also referred to as a CV profile.
 Some recruiters will only read this, so don’t wait around to talk about your technical skills, because it could be for nothing.